jo675/weather-app/README.md

 # weather-app
-Data is taken from SMHI Open Data API Docs - Meteorological Forecasts
+A small introduction to Django framework.
+Data is taken from SMHI Open Data API Docs - Meteorological Forecasts.